Vinooj/google_adk-mcp-agent/README.md

    - **Multi-Agent:** In scenarios where data and resources are distributed, a multi-agent system can deploy agents closer to the data sources, enabling more efficient processing and decision-making.
 Agents can coordinate across these distributed environments.
    - **Sub-Agents:** A root agent and its sub-agents typically operate within a more centralized context, making it more challenging to effectively manage and process information across geographically dispersed locations.

 In essence, a true multi-agent system moves beyond a simple command-and-control hierarchy.
 1  It embraces concepts of autonomy, communication, collaboration, and emergence to tackle problems that require distributed intelligence, adaptability, and robustness beyond what a centrally orchestrated set of sub-agents can easily provide.

-2
+## Workflow Agents
+Workflow agents" are specialized agents that are designed purely for orchestrating the execution flow of sub-agents.
+Workflow Agents operate based on predefined logic that helps build results in deterministic and predictable execution patterns.
+ADK provides three core workflow agent types,
+1. Sequential
+2. Loop
+3. Parallel